11 Best UV Resin For Crafts

 9. Fast Cure UV Resin

 This is a budget friendly brand that I’ve tried once and it was pretty good.
 Some of the things you can make with it includes jewelry crafting, decorative crafts, casting and coating, sculpting figurines, and creating mini dollhouse resin paintings.
+You can customize it more by blending with mica powder, colorants, or glitter which I love to do.

 Fast Cure UV Resin